HenrikHuhtaluoma/addressBook/README.md

 # addressBook
-Simple address book/contact list in python
-Example of using sqlite3 as quick database.
+Demonstration of using sqlite3 as fast python database.